IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 where the users actually hear what other people in the chat room are saying, translated into the user’s language and spoken using TTS and voice-cloning.

+{{< hint danger >}}
+Alright, report is good.
+Liked the survey data.
+Noted the absence of the final presentation on the top of the file.
+Please add that.
+Overall, 5 the week!
+And good luck with the project and the final presentation!

+Your team is doing wonders and I am sincerely wish you success!
+If you'll need any support even after project - do not hesitate to contact me.
+Cheers, Rustam
+{{< /hint >}}